Education and Lifestyle

 Claim your complimentary pair of tickets with your CSU ID through the UCA Ticket Office, either online, or in person at the University Center for the Arts (1400 Remington St.).

-For online reservations, please use the Colorado State Community log in and not the General Public log in.
+For online reservations, go to www.csuartstickets.com and use the Colorado State Community log in and not the General Public log in.
 The UCA Ticket Office is open 90 minutes prior to any ticketed event and remains open through intermission (Please note: Intermission times vary).
 If you need additional assistance, please leave a message at (970) 491-2787.

 Youth tickets (younger than 18) for music events are just $1 each, which means a family of four can attend a music event for just $2.